MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/CAN18YETax.md

 14. Mark the check box next to Microsoft Dynamics GP and any additional components listed.

-15. When you mark a component’s check box, a **Product Details** window may appear, allowing you to select the location of the component’s original code dictionary.
+15. When you mark a component's check box, a **Product Details** window may appear, allowing you to select the location of the component's original code dictionary.
 You also can open the **Product Details** window by selecting a component and clicking Details.

-    When you apply an update (.msp file), any dictionaries whose compatibility ID has changed are backed up to a folder named “Version \<Version Number\> Backup”.
+    When you apply an update (.msp file), any dictionaries whose compatibility ID has changed are backed up to a folder named "Version \<Version Number\> Backup".
 This folder is located in the same folder as Dynamics.exe.
 The \<Version Number\> value is the version you were using before applying the update.
 If the original dictionary exists in the backup folder, Microsoft Dynamics GP Utilities will automatically display its location in the Product Details window, and you can click OK to accept the location.
 If the location is missing or incorrect, click the file folder icon and browse to the appropriate location.

 16. When you have finished selecting components, click **Update**.
 A **Report Update Progress** window displays the status of the update.
 When the process finishes, click **Close**.
 Log files containing detailed information are saved in the \\Data folder.
-For each component, a report named “Update\<Version_Name\>.log is generated.
-An update summary named “Update\<Verison\>.txt is also generated.
+For each component, a report named "Update\<Version_Name\>.log is generated.
+An update summary named "Update\<Verison\>.txt is also generated.

 17. In the **Modified Forms and Reports** window, click **Next**.
 The **Additional Tasks** window opens where you can start Microsoft Dynamics GP or exit Microsoft Dynamics GP Utilities.